-Ever wonder what low-productivity coastal old-growth forest means?
-The photos below show old but stunted forests growing in bogs at low elevations, on rocky mountainsides, or in sub-alpine landscapes.
-These forests now constitute more than half of the remaining old-growth forests on BC’s coast and are generally of little to no commercial value.
+What is a “low-productivity” old-growth forest?
+The photos below show old but stunted forests growing in bogs, on rocky mountainsides, in nutrient-poor soils, or sub-alpine landscapes.
+These forests now constitute more than half of the remaining old-growth forests on the coast of BC, are generally of little to no commercial value, and do not provide adequate habitat for many old-growth dependent species.

-The BC government regularly inflates their figures of remaining coastal old-growth forests by hundreds of thousands up to millions of hectares by including these forests in their statistics, along with the productive old-growth forests with large trees, also known as “ancient forests”.
-It’s like including your Monopoly money with your real money and then claiming to be a millionaire.
+The BC government regularly inflates its figures for remaining coastal old-growth forests by lumping in the non-endangered “low-productivity” old-growth forests with small trees and the endangered “high-productivity” old-growth with big trees.
+Depending on the specific circumstance, this disingenuous practice adds hundreds of thousands to even millions of hectares of remaining old-growth to their statistics.
+Doing this is like including your Monopoly money with your real money and then claiming to be a millionaire.

 Photography by TJ Watt.